Love Lies Bleeding (2024 film): Plot

 In a rural New Mexican town in 1989, reclusive gym manager Lou navigates relationships with her sister Beth, Beth's husband JJ, and flirtatious friend Daisy.
 One night while at the gym, Lou is approached by FBI agents in search of information about Lou's estranged father, Lou Sr., and his criminal ties.
 Shortly after, Lou meets Jackie, a bisexual bodybuilder staying in town while preparing for a competition in Las Vegas.
 Lou offers Jackie steroids to enhance her training and though she initially refuses, Jackie agrees.
 After a night of sex, Jackie and Lou move in together.
 They fall in love over the following weeks as Jackie uses increasingly high doses of steroids during her training.

 Jackie and Lou attend an awkward dinner with JJ and Beth, during which Lou threatens JJ over his abusive behavior towards Beth.
-In retaliation, JJ reveals he and Jackie had sex her first night in town in exchange for a waitressing position at Lou Sr.'s gun range.
+In retaliation, JJ reveals he and Jackie had sex on her first night in town in exchange for a waitressing position at Lou Sr.'s gun range.
 Disgusted and angry, Lou tells Jackie that she wants to kill JJ because of his abuse of Beth, who is the only reason Lou hasn't left town.

 The next day, Beth is hospitalized due to severe abuse inflicted by JJ.
-At the bedside, Lou Sr. promises to protect Beth and deal with JJ.
+At her bedside, Lou Sr. promises to protect Beth and deal with JJ.
 Unable to contain her rage due to steroid use, Jackie secretly breaks into Beth and JJ's home and brutally beats the latter to death.
 Lou discovers JJ's body, and fearing Jackie will be arrested, plots to frame her father for the murder.
 With Jackie's help, Lou loads JJ's body into his car and drives it over a cliff into a ravine revealed to be a disposal site for the bodies of Lou Sr.'s various criminal enemies.
 Lou lights the car on fire, creating a massive smoke plume that she knows will attract the authorities to the site the following morning.